Trout Fishing in America (duo): History

 Guitarist and vocalist Ezra Idlet was attending college in Waco, Texas, on a basketball scholarship when he decided to perform music instead.
 He worked at a dinner theater in Houston, Texas, and then joined the folk rock band Wheatfield, which evolved into St. Elmo's Fire.
 Bassist Keith Grimwood, a native of Alabama, originally performed in the Houston Symphony and chose to join St. Elmo's Fire in 1976 when the symphony went on strike.
 When several St. Elmo's Fire gigs in California were canceled, Grimwood and Idlet began performing together on the streets in order to earn money.
 They also performed for patrons of a local restaurant and entered a local talent competition.

 When St. Elmo's Fire disbanded in 1979, Grimwood and Idlet officially began performing and recording as Trout Fishing in America.
 They took the name from the Richard Brautigan novel Trout Fishing in America.
 The two released their debut album You Bore Me to Death in 1979 through their own label, Trout Records.
-Shortly after its release, keyboardist and vocalist Rom Rosenblum joined Grimwood and Idlet.
+The album included a third member in pianist Rom Rosenblum.
 Drummer and vocalist Orville Strickland joined the lineup in 1981, thus making Trout Fishing in America a quartet.
 He appeared on their second album, Hot to Trout.
 By 1985, Bill Berger had replaced Orville Strickland on drums and vocals, and Rosenblum had left.

 Trout Fishing in America renamed themselves Pavlov's Band in 1986.
 By 1988, Berger left as well, reverting the lineup to a duo of just Grimwood and Idlet.
 It was also around this point that the act's name reverted to Trout Fishing in America.
 They released two more albums, Yes, the Fish Music in 1987 and Stark Raving Trout in 1988.
 At this point the duo began performing shows for children and their parents, as opposed to their previous shows which were mostly held in bars.
 These children's shows included songs such as a cover of David Egan's "When I Was a Dinosaur".
 Twelve songs from their first four albums were reissued on a compilation called The Dusty Dozen in 2018.

 The duo recorded an album of children's music titled Big Trouble in 1989 and released the 9-song project on cassette.
 In addition to a studio recording of "When I Was a Dinosaur", this included original compositions tailored to children, such as a nursery rhyme mashup called "The Window" and "Lullaby".
 "When I Was a Dinosaur" received regular rotation on the Dr. Demento radio show after its release.
 The recording of Big Trouble overlapped with their studio album Truth Is Stranger Than Fishin, a folk album released in 1990 on CD and cassette.
 It included a cover of Emily Kaitz's "The Day the Bass Players Took Over the World" and John Gorka's "Prom Night in Pig Town".
 Big Trouble was ultimately rereleased in 1991.
 The title track is about a child who makes excuses for destruction done to the family house in the parents' absence.